bsamot10/EuroleagueDataETL/euroleague_postgres_etl/README.md

 ### Brief description of the PostgreSQL tables

-The column names of each table can be found in the _table_schema_ module, and more specifically, in the _table_column_names_ instance variable of the class _SchemaLoader_.
+The column names and data types of each table can be found in the _table_schema_ module, and more specifically, in the _table_column_names_ instance variable of the class _SchemaLoader_.
-The instance methods _set__{table}__columns_ of the same class, determine the naming of the columns.
+The instance methods _set__{table}__columns_ of the same class, determine the aforementioned variable.

-In the present version of the program, apart from 'date', 'time' columns of the _header_ table and 'timestamp' column of the _points_ table, all columns have been set to be of a _varchar_ data type.

 All tables are dependent from the _json_ files of the _Header_ API.
 The full dependencies of each table and the name of the columns that uniquely identify a record (_index_), are presented below: